hunter-land/humble-user-interface/readme.md

-# Humble User Interface
+# Lower User Interface
-HUI was created to provide a simple and customizable set of GUI elements to a C++ SDL environment with minimal constraints and overhead.
-With HUI, you define an element with a texture, dstrect, and an optional angle and flip.
+LUI was created to provide a simple and customizable set of GUI elements to a C++ SDL environment with minimal constraints and overhead.
+With LUI, you define an element with a texture, dstrect, and an optional angle and flip.
 <!--Humble User Interface is a GUI library built on SDL2 v2.0.12.-->